rust-lang/rfcs/text/0000-container-leak.md

 The `leak_raw_parts` method is the equivalent of `leak_raw` for multi-value containers like `String` that return extra data beyond the pointer needed to reconstruct the container later.
 The `unleak_raw_parts` method is the equivalent of `unleak_raw`.

-The `String::leak_raw_parts` method is a nice representative of the new API for multi-value containers because it produces a more semantic fat-pointer to the string's contents.
+The `String::leak_raw_parts` method is a nice example of the new `leak_raw` API because it returns the most accurate pointer type possible to represent the raw string data.
 Instead of a `(*mut u8, usize)` pair for the pointer and length, it returns a `NonNull<str>`, which encodes its length and retains the UTF8 invariant together.
+The following example shows how `leak_raw_parts` makes it easier to work with the leaked string than `into_raw_parts`:

 ```diff
 let string = String::from("🗻∈🌏");